hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/firststeps.md

 In this lesson we saw how `defaultPersistDirs` works.

---

-You can find the complete `KubeDirectorApp` definition [here](https://github.com/bluek8s/kubedirector/wiki/KubeDirectorApp-Definition).

-You can find the `KubeDirectorApp.spec` definition [here](https://github.com/bluek8s/kubedirector/wiki/KubeDirectorApp-Definition#kubedirectorappspec).

 ---

-More coming soon...
+You can find the complete `KubeDirectorApp` definition [here](https://github.com/bluek8s/kubedirector/wiki/KubeDirectorApp-Definition) and the `KubeDirectorApp.spec` definition [here](https://github.com/bluek8s/kubedirector/wiki/KubeDirectorApp-Definition#kubedirectorappspec).